Part 2 of 4

 About ten years ago, every Thursday morning, we contributed intercultural insights to a live radio broadcast on Dubai Eye 103.8.
 On several occasions we talked about the intercultural side of traffic and the phone lines would be red-hot and twitter feed would practically blow up; traffic for sure was and is an emotional topic for everyone!

 Since that year of broadcasting we have learned a lot from our ICI Practitioners network and from observing traffic around the world.
 So we wanted to pass on to you what we have learned through a series of articles.
-In this three-article series we will illuminate varies aspects of how our cultural wiring impacts driving.
+In this four-article series we will illuminate various aspects of how our cultural wiring impacts driving.

 Our family took a trip to Sri Lanka, and I did not take into account that Sri Lanka is a “slow traffic” country.
 A 90-km trip that would have taken at the most two hours by my calculations took four hours in Sri Lankan traffic.
 Our family was totally not prepared for a four-hour trip!
 We did not think to bring water or snacks or any sort of entertainment for our kids.
 Our assumptions of what traffic should be, blinded us to the reality of Sri Lankan traffic.
 These experiences impact us in very emotional ways – tempers can easily flare in traffic due to these misunderstandings.
 Deep down inside we expect everyone else to drive the same way that they do, and when that doesn't happen, confusion and frustration run rampant.
 The more we looked at traffic through an intercultural lens, the more we realized how powerful the "Three Colors of Worldview" are in explaining some of challenges we face in traffic.
 In order to start illuminating the cultural side of traffic we need to start with ourselves: "What are my cultural drivers that underpin how I behave in traffic?"
 Applying the "Three Colors of Worldview" allows us to recognize the intercultural motivators and demotivators of our-self and other people in traffic around us.
 This is not just useful in traffic but in any intercultural interaction you experience in life.